 Where to Check for Leaks

-Flappers are a huge source of leaks inside the house.
-Use dye tablets or food coloring to see if the flapper isn’t sealing property.
-Dye tablets are available free of charge at the Utility Billing office or by requesting a free leak kit.
+Flappers not sealing are the number one source of leaks inside the house.
+Use dye tablets or food coloring to see if the flapper isn’t sealing properly.

 - Drop a dye tablet or several drops of food coloring into the tank (back part) of the toilet and wait.
 Do not flush.

 - If after 10 minutes you see coloring in the toilet bowl, you have a leaky flapper.